laravel/spark-docs/localization.md

 <a name="translating-strings"></a>
 ## Translating Strings

-Spark utilizes the powerful translation component shipped with Laravel.
+Spark utilizes the powerful [translation component shipped with Laravel](https://laravel.com/docs/localization).
 By default, Spark is shipped with an English interface and a left-to-right theme.

 You may easily support another language in your application by copying the `resources/lang/en.json` file into a new file named after the language you prefer (such as `sp.json`).
-You'll also need to copy the `resources/lang/en/teams.php` file, which contains team-related string translations, into a translation folder corresponding to your desired language.
+You'll also need to copy the `resources/lang/en/teams.php` file, which contains team-related string translations, into a translation folder corresponding to your desired language (such as `resources/lang/sp/teams.php`).

 <a name="translating-terms-of-service"></a>
 ## Translating The Terms Of Service